DirectQuery and SAP HANA

 Attention must be paid to any further aggregation performed in visuals, whenever the measure in SAP HANA is non-additive (for example, not a simple Sum, Min, or Max).

 In Get Data or Query Editor, only the required columns should be included to retrieve the necessary data, reflecting the fact that the result will be a query, that must be a reasonable query that can be sent to SAP HANA.
-For example, if dozens of columns were selected, with the thought that they might be needed on subsequent visuals, then even for DirectQuery a simple visual will mean the aggregate query used in the subselect will contain those dozens of columns, which will generally perform very poorly.
+For example, if dozens of columns were selected, with the thought that they might be needed on subsequent visuals, then even for DirectQuery a simple visual will mean the aggregate query used in the subselect will contain those dozens of columns, which will generally perform poorly.

 Let's look at an example.
 In the following example, selecting five columns (CalendarQuarter, Color, LastName, ProductLine, SalesOrderNumber) in the Get Data dialog, along with the measure OrderQuantity, will mean that later creating a simple visual containing the Min OrderQuantity will result in the following SQL query to SAP HANA.
 The shaded is the subselect, containing the query from Get Data / Query Editor.
-If this subselect gives a very high cardinality result, then the resulting SAP HANA performance will likely be poor.
+If this subselect gives a high cardinality result, then the resulting SAP HANA performance will likely be poor.

 Because of this behavior, we recommend the items selected in Get Data or Query Editor be limited to those items that are needed, while still resulting in a reasonable query for SAP HANA.